 The presence of wings in ants is directly tied to their role within the colony's lifecycle.
 Only reproductive ants (queens and males) have wings.
 Worker ants, which form the majority of the colony's population and are responsible for gathering food, caring for the queen's offspring, and maintaining and defending the nest, do not have wings.

 The evolutionary reason behind this differentiation is efficiency and specialization.
 Wingless worker ants are more adept at navigating through tunnels and carrying out their laborious tasks within the colony.
-In contrast, wings are necessary for reproductive ants to disperse and ensure genetic diversity among ant populations.
+In contrast, wings are necessary for reproductive ants to disperse and ensure genetic diversity among ant populations—though different types of ants can bring their own problems when they decide to swarm near (or inside) a home.

 Different Species Show Variation